mesosphere/dcos-docs-site/pages/services/kubernetes/2.1.0-1.12.3/overview/index.md

 navigationTitle: Overview
 title: Overview
 menuWeight: 20
-excerpt: What's new in DC/OS Kubernetes __VERSION__
+excerpt: What's new in DC/OS Kubernetes 2.1.0-1.12.3
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->

-When compared with previous versions, DC/OS Kubernetes __VERSION__ brings in a number of important improvements to how Kubernetes clusters are managed, as well as to how they operate.
+When compared with previous versions, DC/OS Kubernetes 2.1.0-1.12.3 brings in a number of important improvements to how Kubernetes clusters are managed, as well as to how they operate.

 # High-Density Multi-Kubernetes